hariharen9/A-Simple-Sphere/README.md

 # A-Simple-Sphere
+# Using Unity Game Engine
-A simple sphere game for windows PC
+A simple sphere game for windows PC with simple installation

 Run the setup file.
-Save the game to your desired location.
+Choose the game to your desired location.
 Let the installation complete ,then
 Click the Desktop icon to play the game

-#Enjoy!
+# Enjoy!